Last revision: 20/12/2022

 Start by clicking on "Fill out the template"

 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 A Short-Term Lease Agreement, sometimes also called a Short-Term Rental Agreement, is a document that outlines the responsibilities of the person renting out the physical space, often called a Lessor, and the short-term tenant often called a Guest.
-In all Lessor-Guest relationships, even including those that exist between friends or family members, having a written lease that outlines all of the terms and conditions of the rental is a necessity.
-Regarding rental properties, having everything agreed in writing may help deal with disputes.
+In all Lessor-Guest relationships, even including those that exist between friends or family members, having a written lease that outlines all of the terms and conditions of the rental is necessary.
+Having everything agreed to in writing may help deal with disputes.

-If the situation is a traditional longer-term lease, like an apartment lease, for example, a standard residential lease agreement is likely the document needed.
+If the situation is a traditional long-term lease, like an apartment lease, for example, a standard residential lease agreement is the document needed.

 How to use this document?

-Short-Term Lease Agreements are also subject to municipal laws, as some municipalities prohibit or restrict short-term rentals.
+Short-Term Lease Agreements are also subject to municipal laws, including municipal and planning statutes, and some municipalities prohibit or restrict short-term rentals.

 How to modify the template?